youzan/zent/packages/zent/src/upload/README_en-US.md

 #### IImageUploadPreviewHandler

-Preview function using in ImageUpload, default use zent's `PreviewImages`, and don't preview the image uploading or failed.
+Preview function using in ImageUpload, default use zent's `PreviewImages`, and don't preview the image failed.

 ```ts
 type IImageUploadPreviewHandler = (